finbourne/lusid-sdk-python-preview/sdk/docs/CustomEntitiesApi.md

 page = 'page_example' # str | The pagination token to use to continue listing entities; this              value is returned from the previous call.
 If a pagination token is provided, the filter, effectiveAt              and asAt fields must not have changed since the original request. (optional)

     try:
-        # [EXPERIMENTAL] ListCustomEntities: List custom entities of the specified entityType.
+        # [EXPERIMENTAL] ListCustomEntities: List Custom Entities of the specified entityType.
         api_response = api_instance.list_custom_entities(entity_type, effective_at=effective_at, as_at=as_at, limit=limit, filter=filter, page=page)
         pprint(api_response)
     except ApiException as e: